 "You weren't afraid to make difficult decisions when you thought it was the right thing to do"

 Competence interview

-Кпом vledge
+Knowledge

 K1.11 Theories and guidelines underpinning sound practice.

-Observation n of practice
+Observation of practice

-Кпом ledge
+Knowledge

-K1.15 The duties, responsibilities, boundaries and ethical nature of the role
+K1.15 The duties, responsibilities, boundaries and ethical nature of the role.

 Pass criteria Distinction criteria

 OP3 Demonstrates critical awareness of ethical issues and cultural diversity and is able to relate these to personal beliefs and values.
 (K1.11, K1.15) OP6 Demonstrates critical awareness of ethical issues, cultural diversity and the diversity of values in health and social care and can draw from both theoretical and lived experience.
 (K1.11, K1.15)

 OP4 Sound routine knowledge and understanding of the guidance, main concepts and key theories underpinning own practice.
 (K1.11, K1.15) OP7 Detailed knowledge and understanding of the main concepts and theories underpinning own practice and has an awareness of the ambiguities and limitations of this knowledge.
 (K1.11, K1.15)

 Competence interview

-Skills S1.10 Models clarity of purpose, clear expectations and a professional approximately a pach to decision making.
+Skills \$1.10 Models clarity of purpose, clear expectations and a professional approach to decision making.
 S1.11 Contributes to own professional development.
-Observation n of practice Sk ills S1.16 Appropriately challenges and/or offers alternative perspectives with t he children, young person or family.
+Observation of practice Skills \$1.16 Appropriately challenges and/or offers alternative perspectives with the children, young person or family.
 Pass criteria Distinction criteria OP5 There is considerable evidence of independent thinking and critical reflection and the candidate demonstrates a coherent well-informed point of view, showing some originality in drawing on relevant research , the use of a wide range of information and in the critical judgements they support.
 (S1.10, S1.11, S1.16) OP8 Logical, articulate analysis is a consistent feature of decision making.
 Arguments are well articulated and logically developed using a wide range of evidence drawn from relevant research.
 Perceptive and persuasive points made with strong conclusions.
-(S1.10, S1.11, S1.16) Amplit ication Theories and guidelines underpinning sound practice could include: Gibbs' reflective cycle The Tuckman model Legislation Expert knowledge using knowledge or research from other professionals, previous placements or families previous care plans families background information home review meetings therapist notes or recommendations Ethical issues could include: Religion Culture
+(S1.10, S1.11, S1.16) Amplification Theories and guidelines underpinning sound practice could include: Gibbs' reflective cycle The Tuckman model Legislation Expert knowledge using knowledge or research from other professionals, previous placements or families previous care plans families background information home review meetings therapist notes or recommendations Ethical issues could include: Religion Culture